Key information and statistics on sight loss.

 How many people have sight loss in the UK?

-Almost two million people in the UK are living with sight loss.
-That's approximately one person in 30.
+As of 2015, over two million people in the UK are living with sight loss.

 Who has sight loss?